DimitraKaitalidou/CodilitySolutions/README.md

    - Brackets: Determine whether a given string of parentheses (multiple types) is properly nested
    - Fish: N voracious fish are moving along a river.
 Calculate how many fish are alive
    - Nesting: Determine whether a given string of parentheses (single type) is properly nested
+   - StoneWall: Cover "Manhattan skyline" using the minimum number of rectangles